thomsva/devopsWithDocker/part3/README.md

 A deployment pipeline was made for [this simple React app](https://github.com/thomsva/Hello).

-## Excercise 3.2-3.3 Building an image inside a containern and using non root user
+## Excercise 3.2-3.3 Building an image inside a container and using non root user

 The solutions can be found in the 3.2 and 3.3 folders.
 ## Exercise 3.4-3.6: Optimize image sizes